buanjautista/CCMultiworldRandomizer/FAQ.md

+## How long does it take to complete CrossCode randomized?

+CrossCode is a long game.
+Without quest randomization, there are about 250 locations, most of which require significant effort to reach.
+Gaia's Garden itself has over 60 chests, most of which are only accessible after long platforming puzzles spanning multiple screens.
+One area in CrossCode is the size of a shorter Archipelago game.
+Without quests, runs can take 6-10 hours, and with quests that number is closer to 12-15.

+## What's up with these weird-colored chests?

+Because CrossCode is such a long game, it has proven to be very helpful for the player to differentiate at a glance between chests that should be prioritized and chests that are not as relevant to logic.
+Therefore, chests are color-coded and given symbols according to what kinds of items they contain.
+Green chests with the `!!` symbol are progression items and should probably be opened if possible.
+Deep blue chests with the `+` symbol are useful items.
+They are not relevant to logic, but they might help another player to finish their game easier.
+Light blue chests (the ones that appear as if they were vanilla) contain filler items.
+Their contents are often less than helpful.
+Chests containing traps appear as if they contained useful items.

+## Is there a way to figure out which chest is which?

+Yes!
+Enter analyze mode (left on the quick menu) and hover any unopened chest in the game.
+A dialog will appear indicating the chest's name and what type of item it contains (filler, useful, or progression).

 ## My game is checking different locations than I actually got.
 What do I do?

 In every documented case, this has been due to version mismatch.
 In short, your `.apworld` file and your `.ccmod` file